ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/wpscan/readme.txt

 == Changelog ==

+= 1.16 =
+* Allow report to be POST-ed to webhook URL or downloaded as JSON.

+= 1.15.7 =
+* Fix the way the plugin handles extension versions to be more accurate.

 = 1.15.6 =
-* Added a notice mentioning Jetpack Protect
+* Added a notice pointing regular users to Jetpack Protect

 = 1.15.5 =
 * Update "Tested up to"